pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 Encryption
 ==========

+Using a cipher will make the state of your application encrypted "at rest" and "on the wire".

-Without encryption, the state of the domain event will be visible in the stored event.
+Without encryption, the state of the domain event will be visible in the recorded stored events in your database.
+For example, the ``timestamp`` of the domain event in the example above (``domain_event1``) is visible in the stored event (``stored_event1``).

 .. code:: python